Wangchimei/javascript_advanced/readme.md

   `likes.splice(3, 1, "Butter")` = remove 1 element from index 3 and insert "Butter"
   `likes.splice(2, 3)` = remove 3 elements from index 2

 - sort() - sorts the elements of an array in place and returns the sorted array.
-The default sort order is ascending.
+The default sort order is ascending

   ```
   newArr = ["Chopper", "Luigi", "Bimo"]